 The product liability practice members represent a Canadian and international client base that includes manufacturers, distributors, wholesalers, retailers, suppliers, end users and their respective insurers.
 The members bring a wide range of experience to the practice, including defending class action product liability claims, major tort claims, single product claims, designing recalls and drafting product warnings.
 This experience allows our practitioners to aggressively defend large complex matters, including particularly claims that may threaten the reputation, or even future prospects, of affected clients.

-In addition to litigation, our product liability lawyers counsel clients regarding the preventative measures they should take to avoid liability claims and provide advice on regulatory compliance, e-commerce and jurisdiction, defective design, advertising and media, insurance issues, and product labelling and warnings.
+In addition to litigation, our product liability lawyers counsel clients regarding the preventative measures required to avoid liability claims and provide advice on regulatory compliance, e-commerce and jurisdiction, defective design, advertising and media, insurance issues, and product labelling and warnings.

-Through our national network of offices our practice members defend class action lawsuits across Canada for a number of diverse industry sectors, such as:
+Through our national network of offices our practice members defend class action lawsuits across Canada for many diverse industry sectors, such as:

 - manufacturing plants;